Completely compact Herz-Schur multipliers of dynamical systems: Introduction

 In the case of non-abelian groups, the new property of complete boundedness -- brought about by non-commutativity -- becomes a natural requirement, and the associated multipliers of $A(G)$ are known as Herz-Schur multipliers \cite{ch}.
 Herz-Schur multipliers are related to Schur multipliers -- transformations on the algebra of all bounded operators on $L^2(G)$ that extend point-wise multiplication of integral kernels by a given fixed function -- via operator transference, pioneered in the area by Bo\.{z}ejko and Fendler \cite{bf}.
 We refer the reader to \cite{t_survey}, \cite{tt_survey} for a survey of these results and ideas.

-A natural quantised version of the notion of compactness in the non-commutative setting -- complete compactness -- was introduced in \cite{webster}.
+A natural quantised version of the notion of compactness in the non-commutative setting -- complete compactness -- was first introduced by Saar in his Diplomarbeit \cite{saar} under G. Wittstock's supervision and further developed in unpublished paper \cite{webster} by Webster.
+More recently it was also studied in the context of operator multipliers in \cite{jltt} and completely almost periodic functionals on completely contractive Banach algebras in \cite{runde}.
+The notion has been important for the study of various operator space analogues of the Grothendieck approximation property and, in particular, for questions revolving around finite rank approximation.
 The main aim of this paper is to initiate the study of complete compactness for Herz-Schur multipliers.
 We work in the higher generality of dynamical systems.
 Herz-Schur multipliers of crossed products were introduced, and their relation with the surrounding class of operator-valued Schur multipliers investigated, in \cite{mtt} (see also \cite{bedos-conti} for discrete dynamical systems).
 The completely compact operator-valued Schur multipliers were characterised in \cite{he}.
-Here we provide a characterisation of completely compact Herz-Schur multipliers of the reduced crossed product of (unital separable) C*-algebras $A$ by the action of a discrete group $G$, under a mild approximation property.
+Here we provide a characterisation of completely compact Herz-Schur multipliers of the reduced crossed product of (unital) C*-algebras $A$ by the action of a discrete group $G$, under a mild approximation property.